 Key Terms

 For many Granite Staters, including its doctors, owning a home in New Hampshire may seem out of reach.
 Data from the New Hampshire Realtors shows the average sales price for single-family homes is $406,000.
-Homes averaged 17 days on the market last month, meaning properties are moving fairly quickly in the state.
+Homes averaged 17 days on the market last month, meaning properties are moving relatively quickly in the state.

 Show Me Lenders